 - ask everyone to introduce themselves, spell their first and last names, and confirm their mail and/or email address (If you have security concerns about revealing your address, tell the judge.)

 - ask if anyone other than the parties and their lawyers is present or listening.
-(In a family court matter, children should not be able to hear any part of a remote conference.)
+(In a family court matter, children should not be able to hear any part of a virtual conference.)

 - confirm that no one is recording the conference (You are not permitted to audio- or video-record any portion of a Court proceeding.
 The BC Courts’ Policy on the Use of Electronic Devices sets out penalties for recording, including prosecution.)
 Conferences are generally not recorded by the Court to enable everyone to talk freely about settling.